floledermann/stimsrv/README.md

 - ***Timestamp synchronization*** between multiple clients for temporal precision down to a few milliseconds in local WiFi networks.
 - Storing ***experiment resuts*** including conditions, responses, timing information and warnings about potential problems as a JSON file for further processing.
 - Implemented in ***JavaScript***, leveraging a modern, function-based programming style, supporting seamless transitions of code from server to client and making use of the web browser as a modern and versatile runtime environment.
-- ***Packaging and distributing*** the code of an experiment to participating clients, so you don't have to mess with JavaScript build systems.
+- Automatic ***packaging and distribution*** of the code of an experiment to participating clients, so you don't have to mess with JavaScript build systems.
 - Follows the design principle of ***“Simple things should be simple, complex things should be possible.”*** (Alan Kay)

 ### Try it out